Twisted bilayer graphene reveals its flat bands under spin pumping

-In Fig.~\ref{FD}, we plot a schematic representation of the band structure of the continuum model (Eq.\ref{energy_H1}) and the Fermi-Dirac distribution $f(E)$ at a given temperature $T$.
-The dashed (green) line corresponds to a twist angle $\theta$ close to (far from) the MA (for details, see section IV of the supplemental material).
+In Fig.~\ref{FD}, we plot a pictorial representation of the band structure of the continuum model [Eq.~(\ref{energy_H1})] and the Fermi-Dirac distribution $f(E)$ at a given temperature $T$.
 The band dispersion gets larger as $\theta$ moves away from the MA (Fig.~\ref{band}) and the separation between the bands with opposite $\langle S_z\rangle$ increases.
 As a consequence, the corresponding statistical weight $\Delta f(E)$ is enhanced compared to the case around the MA.
 This behavior explains the drop of the GD at the MA.\

-For twist angles around the MA ($\theta^+_M$ and $\theta^-_M$), the separating between the bands $E_{-,-}$ and $ E_{+,-}$ is smaller compared to the case at the MA (Fig.~\ref{band}), which reduces the statistical weight $\Delta f(E)$.
-This behavior gives rise to the small peak at the MA (Fig.~\ref{GD2}), which vanishes at low temperature ($k_BT<\lambda$) where bands around the MA have the same statistical weight $\Delta f(E)= 1$.\
+Around the MA ($\theta^+_M$ and $\theta^-_M$), the statistical weight $\Delta f(E)$ is reduced compared to that at the MA since the bands $E_{+,-}$ and $E_{-,-}$ get closer (Fig.~\ref{band}).
+This behavior gives rise to the small peak at the MA (Fig.~\ref{GD2}), which disappears at low temperature ($k_BT<\lambda$) where bands around the MA have the same statistical weight $\Delta f(E)= 1$ (see Sec.
+IV of the Supplemental Material~\cite{supp}).
+In this case, the GD is basically dependent on the effective Fermi velocity $v^{\ast}$ [Eq.~(\ref{v*})] which vanishes at exactly the MA.
+Such dependence is responsible for the cancellation of several terms contributing to the self-energy [Eq.~(\ref{self})], as they are proportional to $v^{\ast}$ [Eq.~(\ref{v*})] (see Sec.
+IV of the Supplemental Material~\cite{supp}).

+Let us now turn to the case of a dirty interface where the spin transfer should now also include the non-conserved momentum processes.
+The corresponding self-energy [Eq.~(\ref{self})] can also be expressed in terms of the thermal weight $\Delta f(E)$ governing the interband transitions (see Sec.
+IV of the Supplemental Material~\cite{supp}).
+Regarding the flatness of the bands, the dirty processes at the MA acquire, as in the clean limit, small thermal weights compared to the twist angles away from the MA, where the band are dispersive.
+In the dirty limit, the Gilbert damping correction is, then, expected to drop at the MA as found in the case of a clean interface.\

-It comes out that the twist angle dependence of $\delta\alpha_G$ is a direct probe of the emergence of the flat bands in the TBG.
-On the other hand, the temperature dependence of the fine structure around the MA provides, not only, an accurate measurement of the MA but also an estimation of the SOC induced in TBG adjacent to a monolayer of TMD.
+It comes out that the twist angle dependence of $\delta\alpha_G$ is a direct probe of the emergence of the flat bands in TBG.
+On the other hand, the temperature dependence of the fine structure around the MA provides an accurate measurement of the MA, with a precision below $0.005^{\circ}$ (see Fig.~{S.4} of the Supplemental Material~\cite{supp}).
+It also gives an estimation of the SOC induced in TBG adjacent to a monolayer of TMD. \\